Test-Forge/automation-study-materials/TL/22_configuring_&_using_logger/Configuring & Using Logger.md

 * **Code Clarity**: Lambda expressions can lead to more readable and concise code, making it easier to understand the logging logic.
 * **Functional Programming Style**: They allow for a more functional programming style in Java, making your logging statements part of functional pipelines if needed.

->In conclusion, the integration of lambda expressions into Log4j 2 provides significant benefits, particularly in terms of performance optimization and code readability, making it a powerful feature for developers logging in Java applications.
+>🎉In conclusion, the integration of lambda expressions into Log4j 2 provides significant benefits, particularly in terms of performance optimization and code readability, making it a powerful feature for developers logging in Java applications.

 [Back to top](#table-of-contents)